-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 (7) Subject to subrule (6), payment or partial payment of a security deposit is not a pre-condition to the formation of a standard retail contract (as referred to in section 26 of the Law).